xymaxim/ytpb/README.rst

 **\*\*\***

 After installing, take a look at the `Quick start`_ section describing the first try.
-The following secion describes the `Command line application`_.
+The following section tells about the `Command line application`_.
 The `Reference`_ explains some general aspects and terms.
 The `Contributing`_ describes how to participate.